 8 Reasons Your Baby is Sleeping More and Eating Less

 Throughout the course of your baby’s growth and development, there will be many changes in their sleeping and eating patterns.
 Any time there is a shift in the routine, it can cause parents to immediately question the cause of change.
 Most often times there is no need to worry because when it comes to patterns of sleeping and eating, your little one will experience many cycles.
-In this article, we will explore the six reasons why your baby is sleeping more and eating less than usual.
+In this article, we will explore the eight reasons why your baby is sleeping more and eating less than usual.

 Your Baby is Experiencing a Growth Spurt.